trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 {{< /codetabs >}}

+Adding a domain to your project tells the edge layer where to route requests for your website.
+You can add multiple domains to point to your project.

+Adding a custom domain disables the automatically generated URLs (`main-def456-abc123.eu-2.platformsh.site`).
 When a domain is added to your project, the `{default}` in `routes.yaml` is replaced with `<YOUR_DOMAIN>` anywhere it appears when generating routes to respond to.
 Access the original internal domain by running `platform environment:info edge_hostname -e <BRANCH_NAME>`.